AMC Hornet: 1972

 Other changes included dropping the SC/360 compact muscle car, but the two-barrel version of the 360 CID remained optional in addition to the 304 CID V8 engine.
 For those desiring more performance, a four-barrel carburetor was a dealer-installed option on the 360 V8.
 Automatic transmissions were now the TorqueFlites sourced from Chrysler, and AMC called it the "Torque-Command".

-New for 1972 was the "X" package that attempted to replicate the success AMC had had with this trim option on the 1971 Gremlin.
+New for the 1972 model year was the "X" package that attempted to replicate the success AMC had had with this trim option on the 1971 Gremlin.
 The Hornet X trim package was available on the two-door sedan and the new Sportabout.
 It could be ordered with any of the available I6 and V8 engines and included rally stripes, "X" emblems, a three-spoke sports steering wheel, and 14 x 6-inch slot-style steel road wheels with C78 x 14 Polyglas blackwall tires.
 A performance-oriented "Rallye" package was also introduced.
 It included among other items: special lower body stripes, a full-synchromesh three-speed manual gearbox with floor shift, bucket seats, handling package, front disc brakes, 20.1 quick-ratio manual steering box, and a sports steering wheel.
 It was possible to order both the Rallye and the X-package.

 Motor Trend magazine tested a 304 CID V8 Hornet in 1972, measuring performance from 0 to 60 mph in 9 seconds flat and the 1/4-mile dragstrip in 16.8 seconds at 82 mph.
 These were virtually equal to the 350 CID V8 Chevrolet Nova that was tested in the same issue.